-- (1) Organization.
-A Transportation Commission is hereby created for the City of Madison. - (2) Purpose.
+- Organization.
+A Transportation Commission is hereby created for the City of Madison.
+(1) - (2)Purpose.
 The purpose of the Transportation Commission is to decide the transportation issues listed in sub (5) below in a manner that is consistent with the transportation policies and plans adopted by the Transportation Policy and Planning Board or the Common Council.

+(3)Commission Composition.

-(2) Commission Composition - (3) Commission Composition. - (a) Members.
-The Transportation Commission shall have nine (9) voting members to serve without compensation consisting of two (2) members of the Common Council, seven (7) residents of the City of Madison, and two (2) alternate residents of the City of Madison.
+Members.
+The Transportation Commission shall have nine (9) voting members to (a) serve without compensation consisting of two (2) members of the Common Council, seven (7) residents of the City of Madison, and two (2) alternate residents of the City of Madison.
 Each member of the Commission must be capable of and committed to holding a multi-element, system-wide perspective on transportation issues.
-Moreover, one (1) Common Council or resident member must be knowledgeable of equity issues and the needs of marginalized communities; one (1) Common Council or resident member facing people with disabilities; one (1) Common Council or resident member must be knowledgeable of issues facing people with disabilities;

-facing users of the city's on- and off-street parking system; one (1) Common Council or resident member whose primary mode of transportation in the city is the bicycle; one (1) Common Council or resident member whose primary mode of transportation in the city is walking; and one (1) Common Council or resident member whose primary mode of transportation in the city is transit.
+Moreover, one (1) Common Council or resident member must be knowledgeable of equity issues and the needs of marginalized communities; one (1) Common Council or resident member must be knowledgeable of issues facing people with disabilities; one (1) Common Council or resident member must be knowledgeable of issues facing users of the city's on- and off-street parking system; one (1) Common Council or resident member must use the bicycle as his or her primary mode of transportation in the city; one (1) Common Council or resident member must use walking as his or her primary mode of transportation in the city is walking; and one (1) Common Council or resident member whose primary mode of transportation in the city is transit.
 For any remaining resident appointments, preference should be given to appointing people of color and people of low income; one (1) additional member whose primary mode of transportation in the city is the bicycle; and one (1) additional member whose primary mode of transportation in the city is transit.
 Finally, at least one Common Council member and one resident member must also be a member of the Transportation Policy and Planning Board.